Ergus/Zile/README.md

 and structures needed to do so.

-It comes with an example implementation of a lightweight [Emacs][] clone, called Zmacs.
-Every Emacs user should feel at home with Zmacs.
+It comes with an example implementation of a lightweight [Emacs][] clone, called Zemacs.
+Every Emacs user should feel at home with Zemacs.
-Zmacs is aimed at small footprint systems and quick editing sessions (it starts up and shuts down instantly).
+Zemacs is aimed at small footprint systems and quick editing sessions (it starts up and shuts down instantly).

-Zile and Zmacs are written in Lua 5.2 using POSIX APIs, and hence requires a Lua 5.2 runtime and a few additional Lua modules:
+Zile and Zemacs are written in Lua 5.2 using POSIX APIs, and hence requires a Lua 5.2 runtime and a few additional Lua modules:

  * [Lua-stdlib][]